LassoSoft/LassoGuide/lasso_guide_source/databases/searching-displaying.rst

 -----------------

 The logical operator parameter ``-operatorLogical`` can be used with a value of either "And" or "Or".
-The parameters ``-operatorBegin``, and ``-operatorEnd`` can be used with values of "And", "Or", or "Not".
+The parameters ``-operatorBegin`` and ``-operatorEnd`` can be used with values of "And", "Or", or "Not".
 An ``-operatorLogical`` applies to all search parameters specified with an action while ``-operatorBegin`` applies to all search parameters until the matching ``-operatorEnd`` parameter is reached.
 (Thus the two cannot be mixed into the same inline.)
 The case of the value is unimportant when specifying a logical operator.

 -  **AND** --
    Specifies that records that are returned should fulfill all of the search